Temporary and Final Restraining Orders

-We represent clients who are named as defendants in applications for final restraining orders.
+We are restraining order attorneys in New Jersey who represent clients named as defendants in applications for final restraining orders.
 We also represent defendants who seek to dissolve existing final restraining orders.Temporary and Final Restraining Orders

 The process of obtaining a final restraining order is relatively simple - perhaps too simple.
 It begins with the applicant's receipt of a temporary restraining order.
 A temporary restraining order is issued based upon information received solely from the applicant.
 The defendant does not typically have an opportunity to relate their version of the relevant events at this stage.
 Thus, the decision to issue the temporary restraining order stems from a completely one-sided presentation of the facts - the version that favors the applicant and is most harmful to the defendant.

 Once the temporary restraining order is issued (and it usually is), the Court will schedule a hearing to determine whether the applicant is entitled to a final restraining order.
 The Court must make two findings at this hearing.
 It must first find that an act of domestic violence has occurred.
 It must then find that that the underlying act and the surrounding circumstances warrant the issuance of a final restraining order.
 This hearing is like a mini-trial.
 It typically involves witness testimony and the presentation of physical evidence.A Final Restraining Order can Affect Your Life Many Years After it was Issued

 Having a final restraining order on your record, even if it was entered many years ago, can prevent you from obtaining certain jobs, living in certain places or obtaining a professional license.
 Anything that leads to a routine background check can uncover the existence of a restraining order and harm your future.
 In New Jersey, being the subject of a final restraining order is an automatic bar to obtaining a gun permit.
 In many respects, being subject to a final restraining order can have the same negative effect on your life as a criminal record.Dissolving a Final Restraining Order